 This model uses body size and physical features of the medium, to predict predator to prey interactions.
 Hence, the model requires body masses of both the predator and its prey.
 The physical parameters are acceleration due to gravity, body density, medium density, and medium viscosity.
 Then, the model computes all necessary information to predict feasible predator-prey interactions.

 Predation is broken up into three successive sequences: a predator needs to search, capture and then handle its prey.
 Each predation sequence leads to time expenditures and requires motion.
 Following the idea developed by Bejan and Marden (2006), motion can be modelled as an oscillatory process that is decomposed into three sequences.
 First, organismal stroke leads to a thrust that propels the body upwards (facing gravity and drag due to density and viscosity, but following Archimedes’ force) and forwards (facing drag).
 Second, when stroke ends, the body pursue its ascending movement by inertia until its stops.
 Third, the body returns by inertia to its original vertical position.
 During this vertical oscillation, the body moved forward compared to its original horizontal position (which represents the distance covered during the sequence) (see supplementary material for more details).
 Then, another sequence can begin.
-The model computed the thrust force needed to propel the body (that is constrained by body size), the horizontal distance covered, the speed and the associated energetic cost.
+The model computed the thrust force needed to propel the body (that is constrained by body size), the horizontal distance covered during the duration of the entire sequence, and therefore the average speed and the associated energetic cost.
+Speed is an essential component since it constrains encounter rate and probability of capture (see below).
 Predicted speeds fit data remarkably well (see supplementary material).
 Both predator and prey follow the same framework.

 Predation on a given prey requires time for searching, time for capturing and time for handling this prey.
 Knowing speeds of both predator and prey, one can determine encounter rate (Rothschild and Osborn, 1988).
 Relative speed between the predator and the prey at the time of capture also determines the probability of capture (and therefore the total time for searching a prey that leads to a successful capture), and time for capture.
 Search time (ts) represents the time needed by a predator to contact a prey that leads to a successful capture (e.g., if the capture probability is 0.5, then the predator needs to contact a prey twice on average to successfully capture it) .
 Capture time (tc) is the time needed to moves towards a prey and seize it.
 Last, handling time (th) is the time needed to consume, and digest the prey (handling time is the only component of the functional response that is independent of physical factors).
 The functional response (f(N)) is defined as the inverse of the time needed for searching, capturing and handling one unit of prey of abundance N. The function may be written as follows (see supplementary material)